Difference between LAPL v PPL

 LAPL recency requirements

-To keep your LAPL valid, you need to fly in the last 24 months (2 years), as pilot of an aeroplane or TMG:
+To keep your LAPL valid, you need to fly in the last 24 months (2 years), as pilot of an aeroplane or TMG 12 hours of flight time as Pilot in Command (PIC), including:

 • refresher training of at least one (1) hour of total flight time with an instructor